FAQs About Child Theme Configurator for WordPress

 If commenting out:

-Locate all of the lines that begin with “define” followed by the constant described in the error notice, and type “//“ before it, e.g.,
+Locate the lines that begin with “define” that correspond to the error notice, and type “//“ before it, e.g.,

 // define( ‘WP_CRON_LOCK_TIMEOUT', 60 );